Sexual health for women

 - Many women experience a loss of vaginal muscle control and many are unable to produce vaginal lubrication.
 Both problems are likely the result of the interruption in normal nerve signals from the brain to the genital area.
 While there is no remedy for muscle loss, lubrication, of course, can be augmented.

 Typically, lubrication occurs as a psychogenic (mental) and reflex (physical) response to something sexually stimulating or arousing.
 It has been suggested that lubrication in women is the physiological equivalent of the erection in the male, and is probably innervated in the same way.
 Women can substitute water-based (never oil-based, such as Vaseline) lubricants such as K-Y Jelly.

-Low sex drive is common among women with paralysis; indeed, it is reported among all women.
-Meanwhile, Viagra was clinically tested by a group of women with spinal cord injuries; almost all reported that the drug stimulated arousal.
+Low sex drive is common among women with paralysis.
+Meanwhile, Viagra was clinically tested by a group of women with spinal cord injuries and almost all reported that the drug stimulated arousal.
 In some, it enhanced lubrication and sensation during intercourse.